benjohnbarnes/Regular/README.md

 # What isn't Regular for?

-Regular is not a string based regular expression library and does not attempt to support the syntax of string based regular expressions.
+Regular is not a RegEx library for string based regular expressions.
+It does not attempt to support the syntax of RegEx.
-Lots of libraries do this already, and Swift has support in its standard library.
-Regular wants to let you use the same kinds of concept to process sequences of _anything_.
+Lots of libraries do this already and Swift already has support.
+Regular's intent is to let you use the same concepts to process sequences of _anything_.

 Regular is unlkely to be fast and I've not made any optimisation effort yet.
 However, the underlying algorithm is linear time time and